jboesch/Keystrokes/README.markdown

 ## Change Log

+### Changes in 1.3 (February 12, 2010)

+* Added "teardown" method to clean up data on the bound element.
+* Using jQuery 1.4.1 from Google CDN in the example.

 ### Changes in 1.2 (January 25, 2010)

 * Added default global setting to ignore key capturing when you're on an input/textarea element.